solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 Here’s how Anchor works in practice:

-Programs are deployed at addresses In the same way, Solana programs can be deployed using their program ID, and Anchor programs can also be deployed with a unique public key.
-This keypair is created during the initialization of an Anchor project and is stored in the target/deploy directory.
+- Programs are deployed at specific addresses.
+Solana programs, including Anchor-based programs, are deployed using their program ID.
+During the initialization of an Anchor project, a unique public key (key-pair) is generated and stored in the `target/deploy` directory.

-- When you create a new Anchor program, a keypair is generated via the anchor init command.
+- When you create a new Anchor program, a keypair is generated via the `anchor init` command.
-- This keypair is essential for deploying the program and is referenced as the program's ID in multiple places, such as Anchor.toml and your program’s main file (typically lib.rs).
-Using Anchor The core structure of an Anchor project revolves around:
+  - This keypair is essential for deploying the program and is referenced as the program's ID in multiple places, such as `Anchor.toml` and your program’s main file (typically `lib.rs`).

+The core structure of an Anchor project revolves around:

 - `Accounts`: These are user or program-specific accounts that store state and data.
 Anchor makes it easy to define and validate accounts in your program.
 - `Instructions`: These are the actions users and programs can trigger.
 Anchor simplifies instruction handling by automatically mapping the data to specific program logic.
-For example, consider a program that mints tokens.
-Anchor allows you to define the instructions and accounts needed for the minting process concisely.

 Regardless of the tools or framework you use, Solana's core concepts remain consistent.
 Anchor provides a higher-level abstraction that streamlines